Jason Becker: Perspective and Raspberry Jams

-In 1996, Becker released an album entitled Perspective, an instrumental album composed by him (with the exception of Bob Dylan's song "Meet Me in the Morning").
-The writing of the music had been started before ALS completely crippled his abilities.
+In 1996, Becker released an album called Perspective, an instrumental album composed by him (with the exception of Bob Dylan's song "Meet Me in the Morning").
+The writing of the music had been started before ALS completely disabled his abilities.
 By using guitar, and, later, when he was unable to use both hands, a keyboard, he continued to compose while his disease worsened.
-However, when Becker could no longer physically play even a keyboard, his friend and music producer Mike Bemesderfer helped him with a music-composing computer program that reads movements of his head and eyes, enabling Becker to continue to compose after he lost control of the rest of his body.
+However, when Becker could no longer even play the keyboard, his friend and music producer Mike Bemesderfer helped him with a music-composing computer program that reads movements of his head and eyes, enabling Becker to continue to compose after he lost control of the rest of his body.

-Several years later, Becker released Raspberry Jams (1999) and Blackberry Jams (2003); the first contained various unreleased demo-tracks, and the latter contained demo-tracks and alternate versions of songs that were later reworked and published into other albums.
+Three years later, Becker released Raspberry Jams (1999) and Blackberry Jams (2003); the first contained various unreleased demo tracks, and the latter contained demo tracks and alternate versions of songs that were later reworked and published on other albums.

 Two tribute albums to Jason Becker have been issued.
-Respectively entitled Warmth in the Wilderness I and Warmth in the Wilderness II, they feature guitarists such as Steve Vai, Paul Gilbert, Marty Friedman, Joe Becker, Rusty Cooley, and Mattias Eklundh.
+Titled Warmth in the Wilderness I and Warmth in the Wilderness II, they feature guitarists such as Steve Vai, Paul Gilbert, Marty Friedman, Joe Becker, Rusty Cooley, and Mattias Eklundh.
 The album profits were sent to Becker to help him with his medical finances.

 Collection

-On November 4, 2008, Shrapnel Records released a new Jason Becker album entitled Collection.
-The album includes three new songs in addition to some older recordings (some never before released) and features Marty Friedman, Greg Howe, Joe Satriani, Michael Lee Firkins, Steve Vai, and Steve Hunter.
+On November 4, 2008, Shrapnel Records released a new Becker album entitled Collection.
+The album includes three new songs in addition to some older recordings (some previously unreleased) and features Marty Friedman, Greg Howe, Joe Satriani, Michael Lee Firkins, Steve Vai, and Steve Hunter.

 Boy Meets Guitar

 On August 20, 2010, Becker declared that he was considering releasing an album of music he recorded when he was in his teenage years.
-He has since released this album, titled Boy Meets Guitar, in 2012.
+He released this album, titled Boy Meets Guitar, in 2012.

 Triumphant Hearts

 In October 2016, Becker launched a campaign to fund an album, which was initially estimated for release in July 2017.
 The campaign raised more than $100,000.
-The album, Triumphant Hearts was released on December 7, 2018.
+The album, Triumphant Hearts, was released on December 7, 2018.